 The good news is that using the discs in a straightforward way is in practice very easy.
 As the last chapter made clear, they are designed so that you can dive in at any point and explore from there.
-If you understand the basic Domesday grammar (which comes down for the most part to 'point and click') you can pick up any extra information you need from the help text that is available wherever you go.
+If you understand the basic Domesday grammar (which comes down for the most part to "point and click") you can pick up any extra information you need from the help text that is available wherever you go.
 We have arranged this book in the same way.
-The basic grammar is printed on the summary card.
 We have also built in a certain amount of repetition of key points.
 So, although it is most logical to read the manual through from beginning to end, you can in fact turn to a particular topic that interests you and pick it up without reference to earlier chapters.
 The only exceptions are Chapters 18 and 19 on data handling.